bmcgaughey1/SilviMetricTesting/README.md

 # SilviMetric Testing

-**Testing uses the pixel_is_point branch from the SilviMetric repo (v1.3.1).
+**Testing uses the pixel_is_point branch from the [SilviMetric repo](https://github.com/hobuinc/silvimetric) (v1.3.1).
 This branch implements a change to the alignment of SilviMetric’s cell structure so it matchs the structure used by FUSION.
 In short, FUSION’s alignment is such that pixel centers fall on a multiple of the cell size.
 The main branch in the repo uses and alignment such that the cell edges fall on a multiple of the cell size.**

+Ultimately, I think we want SilviMetric to offer both cell alignment options and store the alignment method in StorageConfig.

 ## Example lidar data